acmdas/das_fieldstones/morefieldstones2019.md

 &ldquo;The great enemy of truth is very often not the lie -- deliberate, contrived and dishonest -- but the myth -- persistent, persuasive and unrealistic.
 Too often we hold fast to the clichés of our forebears.
 We subject all facts to a prefabricated set of interpretations.
 We enjoy the comfort of opinion without the discomfort of thought.&rdquo;&mdash;John F. Kennedy *Commencement Address at Yale, 11 June, 1962*

+## The Human Mind Needs
+Mon, 5 May 2019

+&ldquo;NOW the human mind needs&mdash;─if it would be united to God&mdash;the guidance of the things of sense; for as the apostle says to the Romans (1:20): &lsquo;The invisible things of him are clearly seen, being understood by the things that are made.&rsquo; Hence in divine worship  it is necessary to make use of certain corporal acts, so that by their means, as by certain signs, man&rsquo;s mind may be stirred up to those spiritual acts whereby it is knit to God.
+Consequently religion has certain interior acts which are its chief ones and which essentially belong to it; but it has also external which are secondary and which are subordinated to the interior acts.&rdquo;&mdash;St. Thomas Aquinas: *Summa Theologica, II-II, 81, 7.*